Cathy347Le/React-Task-App/README.md

 - Get task to show on task app, need useEffect
   - useEffect because you want something to happen when the app loads
   - Create a fetchTasks method inside useEffect to use Fetch the server url and console the data (make sure plumbing is correct)
+  - Let fetchTasks be its standalone function because you are likely to use it else where
+  - update useEffect to getTasks, which makes the API call and set it inside setTasks
+    - voila you see your tasks on the app!